What is Life Insurance | The Hidden Secrets, You MUST Know!

 What is Life Insurance?

-3. Debt Repayment: It can help pay off outstanding debts, such as mortgages, personal loans, or credit card balances, so your family isn’t burdened by these financial obligations.
+• Debt Repayment: It can help you pay off your mortgage, personal loans, or credit card amounts, so your family doesn’t have to worry about these bills.

 How Does Life Insurance Work?

-To understand how life insurance works, let’s break down the key components:
+To understand how life insurance works, let’s look at the main parts:

-The policyholder is the person who purchases the life insurance policy and pays the premiums.
-They are also the person whose life is insured.
+The person who buys the life insurance and pays the payments is called the policyholder.
+In addition, their life is protected.

 2. Beneficiaries